pappas999/smartkey-poc/src/SmartKey-External-Adapter/README.md

-# Tesla Chainlink External Adapter
+# SmartKey Device External Adapter

-This external adapter allows interaction with the Tesla, Inc Servers, which are used to interact with Tesla Vehicles and other Tesla products such as Powerwalls.
-It can also be used to interact with [mock servers](https://github.com/mseminatore/teslamock) for testing purposes
+This external adapter allows interaction with with [SmartKey devices](https://github.com/mseminatore/teslamock) for testing purposes

 See [Tesla API](https://www.teslaapi.io/) for a community built Tesla API specification, including how to obtain a valid authentication token, as well as a valid vehicle ID.